094459/newsletter-oss-projects/README.md

 **amazon-q-developer-cli-webui**

 [amazon-q-developer-cli-webui](https://aws-oss.beachgeek.co.uk/4f5) is a very nice project from **AWS Community Builder Gabriel Koo** that allows you to run Amazon Q CLI via a web ui.
 He put together a post that explains the itch he was trying to scratch, and I have to say that this is on my weekend list of projects to try out.
 Go read the post, [Why I Built a Web UI for Amazon Q Developer CLI (And How I Vibe-Coded It)](https://dev.to/aws-builders/why-i-built-a-web-ui-for-amazon-q-developer-cli-and-how-i-vibe-coded-it-54d6).(#211)

+**amazonq.nvim**

+[amazonq.nvim](https://aws-oss.beachgeek.co.uk/4j1) is perfect for neovim users, and allows you to integrate Amazon Q Developer, providing Chat functionality, Inline Code Suggestions, and other Amazon Q Developer capabilities.
+After installation, authenticate through IAM Identity Center or AWS Builder ID.
+You can use Amazon Q for free without an AWS account by authenticating with Builder ID. (#214)

 **amazon-q-vibes-memory-banking**